-Once your crop is up, use a cultivating tool to control weeds in your garden.
+Once your crop is up, use a cultivating tool for garden weed control.
 This Winged Weeder makes easy work of turning up the soil.
 Just be sure to get weeds out when they’re small.

 At first, weeds seem innocuous enough — just green confetti scattered among flowers and vegetables.
-In fact, weeds bestow a multitude of gifts on us — from holding and protecting bare soils and providing habitat for beneficial insects, to their use as edible and medicinal plants (see “Get to Know Your Weeds”).
+In fact, weeds bestow a multitude of gifts on us, from holding and protecting bare soils and providing habitat for beneficial insects, to their use as edible and medicinal plants.
 But weeds compete with garden crops for space, water and nutrients, and if not kept in check, they can seriously affect crop yield and quality.

 The key to preventing weeds from becoming a problem is to remove them before they produce seeds.
 Every pigweed or galinsoga plant that sets seed in your garden opens the door to the arrival of thousands of its offspring.
 These seeds can remain dormant for years and then sprout when you hoe or till your garden and bring them to the surface.
 Although some people use chemical herbicides to kill weeds, research suggests that these chemicals pose health risks to us and are damaging to our environment.
-Furthermore, they’re simply not the most effective way to control garden weeds.
+Furthermore, they’re simply not the most effective method of garden weed control.
 Herbicides, after all, are designed to kill plants.
 Fortunately, though, there are plenty of easy and safe organic techniques to keep weeds in check.

 Basic Weed Prevention